Hongkong Land Holdings Executes Share Repurchase - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Hongkong Land Holdings Limited announced a market repurchase of 226,000 of its ordinary shares, with prices ranging from US$6.15 to US$6.39 per share, and a weighted average purchase price of US$6.2866.
-The repurchased shares will be cancelled, impacting the total number of shares with voting rights, which shareholders can use to calculate their interests under the Financial Conduct Authority’s rules.
+Hongkong Land Holdings Limited announced the repurchase of 240,000 of its ordinary shares, with prices ranging from US$6.15 to US$6.30 per share, and a weighted average purchase price of US$6.2208.
+The repurchased shares will be cancelled, impacting the company’s share capital structure, which now consists of 2,185,296,926 ordinary shares.
+This move aligns with the company’s strategy to manage its capital structure effectively and may influence shareholder calculations regarding their interests in the company.

 The most recent analyst rating on (GB:HKLD) stock is a Hold with a $4.80 price target.
 To see the full list of analyst forecasts on Hongkong Land Holdings stock, see the GB:HKLD Stock Forecast page.